 September 11, 2001 was a tragic day that changed the world in profound ways.
 In this political science course, students explore the causes of 9/11, the events of the day itself, and its aftermath locally, nationally, and around the world.
 In place of a standard chronological framework, students instead view these events through a series of separate lenses.
-(Spring semester)
+(Spring semester course)

 How could climate change disrupt your production and supply chains or impact your consumer markets?
 Will tariffs help or hurt your business?
 How embedded is social media in your marketing plan?
 Is your company vulnerable to cybercrime?
 What 21st century skills are you cultivating in your leadership team?
 Students in this course will tackle real-world problems facing businesses large and small in today’s fast changing global marketplace where radical reinvention is on the minds of many business leaders.
 Students will work collaboratively and independently on case studies, exploring business issues through varied lenses including operations, marketing, human capital, finance and risk management as well as sustainability.
 As they are introduced to the concepts and practices of business, students will identify, analyze and propose solutions to business problems, engaging in research of traditional and emerging industries, from established multinationals to startups.
-(Fall semester)
+(Fall semester course)

 How does an entrepreneur think?
 What skills must entrepreneurs possess to remain competitive and relevant?
 What are some of the strategies that entrepreneurs apply to solve problems?
 In this experiential course students develop an understanding of entrepreneurship in today’s global market; employ innovation, design, and creative solutions for building a viable business model; and learn to develop, refine, and pitch a new start-up.
 Units include Business Model Canvas, Customer Development vs. Design Thinking, Value Proposition, Customer Segments, Iterations & Pivots, Brand Strategy & Channels, and Funding Sources.
 Students will use the Business Model Canvas as a roadmap to building and developing their own team start-up, a process that will require hypothesis testing, customer research conducted in hometown markets, product design, product iterations, and entrepreneur interviews.
 An online start-up pitch by the student team to an entrepreneurial advisory committee will be the culminating assessment.
 Additional student work will include research, journaling, interviews, peer collaboration, and a case study involving real world consulting work for a current business.
-(Spring semester)
+(Spring semester course)

-This course uses the concept of gender to examine a range of topics and disciplines that includes feminism, gay and lesbian studies, women’s studies, popular culture, and politics.
+This course uses the concept of gender to examine a range of topics and disciplines that might include: feminism, gay and lesbian studies, women’s studies, popular culture, and politics.
 (Spring semester course)

 Students in this course study several of the major genocides of the 20th century (Armenian, the Holocaust, Cambodian, and Rwandan), analyze the role of the international community in responding to and preventing further genocides (with particular attention to the Nuremberg tribunals), and examine current human rights crises around the world.
 Students read primary and secondary sources, participate in both synchronous and asynchronous discussions with classmates, write brief papers, read short novels, watch documentaries, and develop a human rights report card website about a nation in the world of their choice.
-(Spring semester)
+(Spring semester course)

 Are China and the U.S. on a collision course for war?
 Can the Israelis and Palestinians find a two-state solution in holy land?
 Will North Korea launch a nuclear weapon?
 Can India and Pakistan share the subcontinent in peace?
 These questions dominate global headlines and our daily news feeds.
 In this course, you will go beyond the soundbites and menacing headlines to explore the context, causes, and consequences of the most pressing global issues of our time.
 Through case studies, you will explore the dynamics of international relations and the complex interplay of war and peace, conflict and cooperation, and security and human rights.
 Working with classmates from around the world, you will also identify and model ways to prevent, mediate, and resolve some of the most pressing global conflicts.
-(Fall semester)
+(Fall or Spring semester course)

 Inspired by GOA’s popular Medical Problem Solving series, this course uses a case-based approach to give students a practical look into the professional lives of lawyers and legal thinking.
 By studying and debating a series of real legal cases, students will sharpen their ability to think like lawyers who research, write and speak persuasively.
 The course will focus on problems that lawyers encounter in daily practice, and on the rules of professional conduct case law.
 In addition to practicing writing legal briefs, advising fictional clients and preparing opening and closing statements for trial, students will approach such questions as the law and equity, the concept of justice, jurisprudence and legal ethics.
-(Fall semester)
+(Fall or Spring semester course)

 Macroeconomics is the study of economic units as a whole rather than of their individual components.
 The aggregate unit is usually a national economy and that will be our focus in this course.
 Students will learn to better understand how to measure national economic activity with concepts like gross domestic product, unemployment and inflation and the strengths and weaknesses of these statistics.
 Students will then study theoretical methods of influencing national economic activity with monetary and fiscal policy and will learn about some of the controversy surrounding these policy tools.
 The advantages and disadvantages of international trade and of methods of setting exchange rates will also be introduced.
 The course will include an individual student investigation of a national economy other than their home country.
 Students will identify their economic findings and present resolutions in their final report.
-(Spring semester)
+(Spring semester course)

 In this introduction to microeconomics course, students learn about how consumers and producers interact to form a market and then how and why the government may intervene in that market.
 Students deepen their understanding of basic microeconomic theory through such methods as class discussion and debate, problem solving, written reflection, and hands-on experience.
 Students visit a local production site and write a report using the market principles they have learned.
 Economic ways of thinking about the world will help them better understand their roles as consumers and workers, and someday, as voters and producers.
-(Fall semester)
+(Fall semester course)

 Criminal courts in the United States have engaged in an extraordinary social experiment over the last 40 years: they have more than quintupled America’s use of prisons and jails.
 Has this experiment with “mass incarceration” produced more bad effects than good?
 Is it possible at this point to reverse the experiment without doing even more harm?
 In this 14-week course, students become familiar with the legal rules and institutions that determine who goes to prison and for how long.
 Along the way, students gain a concrete, practical understanding of legal communication and reasoning while grappling with mass incarceration as a legal, ethical, and practical issue.
 In an effort to understand our current scheme of criminal punishments and to imagine potential changes in the system, we immerse ourselves in the different forms of rhetoric and persuasion that brought us to this place: we read and analyze the jury arguments, courtroom motions, news op-eds, and other forms of public persuasion that lawyers and judges create in real-world criminal cases.
 Topics include the history and social functions of prisons; the definition of conduct that society will punish as a crime; the work of prosecutors, defense attorneys, and judges in criminal courts to resolve criminal charges through trials and plea bargains; the sentencing rules that determine what happens to people after a conviction; the alternatives to prison when selecting criminal punishments; and the advocacy strategies of groups hoping to change mass incarceration.
 The reading focuses on criminal justice in the United States, but the course materials also compare the levels of imprisonment used in justice systems around the world.
 Assignments will ask students to practice with legal reasoning and communication styles, focused on specialized audiences such as juries, trial judges, appellate judges, sentencing commissions, and legislatures.
 The work will involve legal research, written legal argumentation, peer collaboration, and oral advocacy.
 Note: This course is offered through Wake Forest University School of Law and is taught by Ronald Wright, the Needham Y. Gulley Professor of Criminal Law.
 Students who take this course should expect a college-level workload (8-10 hours a week).
-(Spring semester)
+(Fall or Spring semester course)

 What is race?
 Is it something we’re born with?
 Is it an idea that society imposes on us?
 An identity we perform?
 A privilege we benefit from?
 Does our own culture’s conception of race mirror those found in other parts of the world?
 These are just a few of the questions that students in this course will explore together as they approach the concept of race as a social construct that shapes and is shaped by societies and cultures in very real ways.
 Throughout the course students will learn about the changing relationship between race and society across time and across cultures.
 Engaging with readings, films, and speakers from a variety of academic fields (history, sociology, anthropology, literature) students will explore, research, reflect on and discuss the complex set of relationships governing race and society.
-(Fall semester)
+(Fall semester course)